 A student gains admission to the Associate in Applied Science Program by completing the certificate program.
 All course work in the certificate program will apply to the Associate in Applied Science Degree Program in Law Enforcement.

-Law Enforcement Degree (AAS C140)
+Courses required for: Law Enforcement Degree (AAS C140)